In this section we have put together a list of networks and network activities for women scientists and students in Norway:

 The LUN network consists of gender equality advisers at the Norwegian universities.
 This network has existed for a number of years and acts as a forum for debate and sharing ideas.

-Network for gender equality workers in the research sector
+Network meetings for gender equality workers in the research sector

 Network for gender equality workers in the research sector was established by the Committee for Mainstreaming – women in science (the Kif committee) in 2006.
 This network gathers gender equality advisers from different institutions in the research sector once a year.
 The institutions take turns organising the meeting.
 The Norwegian Association of Higher Education Institutions provides administrative support financed by the Kif committee.